LavaMoat/LavaDome/README.md

 <div align="center"><img width="800" src="./assets/img2.png" alt="`ShadowDom` bypass Firefox"/></div>
 </details>

+Read [@arxenix](https://github.com/arxenix)'s [research](https://blog.ankursundara.com/shadow-dom/#introducing-windowfind-and-text-selections) to learn more about this technique.

 To defend against this attack, the **`LavaDome`** consumer must not pass predictable content to the **`LavaDome`** API.
 While this might sound obvious, developers could easily be tempted to pass **`LavaDome`** an input that looks something like `The secret is: ldsjf9304rjdkn`, which would fully compromise the security of **`LavaDome`**.
 Even though the `ldsjf9304rjdkn` part is unguessable, the fixed phrase `"The secret is: "` could be exploited to reveal the secret, especially if it was previously exposed in the DOM.